 This here is the spot where Phil streaked one Rag Week, pedalling his bicycle furiously along King’s Parade, wearing only a big grin and a policeman’s helmet, cheered on by dozens of adoring college cronies.
 And over there is the library where I spent most of my days, studying feverishly in a desperate attempt to prove to myself that, despite my humble origins, I was as good as the rest of them.

-You see, I never felt I truly belonged.
+You see, although I made a few friends I never felt I truly belonged.
 Cambridge University was – and is – one of the world’s outstanding places of higher education.
 The standards are so high, the demands so rigorous.

 I know now that I got it all wrong.